bioinformaticsdotca/10_Simple_Rules/rule_4.md

 * the date the content was last modified
 * a description of the content

+Several groups, including [GOBLET's Standards Committee](https://www.mygoblet.org/content/standards), are working on best practices for using BioSchemas to tag educational content from in-person and online workshops.

-[Here](https://raw.githubusercontent.com/bioinformaticsdotca/10_Simple_Rules/master/bioschemas.txt) is the code snippet that should be added to the `<head>` section of your workshop landing and tutorial templates.
+[Here](https://raw.githubusercontent.com/bioinformaticsdotca/10_Simple_Rules/master/bioschemas.txt) is the code snippet that we will add to the `<head>` section of our workshop landing and tutorial templates that we created in [rule 3](https://bioinformaticsdotca.github.io/rule_3).
+Paste this code right before the `</head>` tag in the 2 layouts.
+Remember to include this code in any new layouts you create!

 [Next rule](https://bioinformaticsdotca.github.io/rule_5)